mightychip/full-stack-reactive-demo/webflux-back-end/README.md

 This serves as a solid example of some basic principles for building a reactive microservice.
 The focus of a course using this teaching material should be on the basics of Unit/Integration testing, RouterFunction configuration, and wiring in functional REST endpoints.

+## Prerequisites
+Docker must be installed and a `registry` container must be running on port `5000` in order for the Docker image to successfully pushed.

 ## How to Build
 This application is built using the `install` goal, which will automatically run the Unit and Integration Tests (unless specifically disabled).
 Provided the `build-and-push-docker-image` Maven profile is active (it is active by default), a Docker image will be built and pushed to the registry at the address specified by the `docker.image.prefix`.
 The resultant repository will be named `webflux-front-end`.
 Both the registry address and repository name can be changed in the configuration for the `docker-maven-plugin